chevereto/docker/guides/portainer/README.md

 ## Updating

-You will need to [update your container image](../README.md#updating) then re-create the new image build.
+You will need to [update your template](../../UPDATING.md) then [re-create the build](../../BUILDING.md).

-Once the container image gets re-build, you can re-create the container:
+Once the container image gets re-build, you can re-create the container in Portainer:

 1. Go to your `*chv-build-*` container and click on **Recreate**
 2. Make sure to enable **Pull latest image**